Echoesong/Project1-Tamagotchi/planning.md

 **Next steps:**

 1. Begin connecting event listeners with their callback functions
-    - 1 button to increaseHungerMeter, 1 button to increaseHappinessMeter
+    - 1 button to increaseHungerMeter, 1 button to increaseHappinessMeter **DONE**
 2. Begin studying/working on asynch stuff for calling the deductMeter function
+    -Studying: **done**
+    -Barebones: I can use recursive setTimeout to have the deductMeter function call itself infinitely.
+This will basically be the core loop of the game.

     - Every 7 seconds, deductMeter() is called, which should decrease Happiness or Hunger by 1
 3. Add Happiness, Hunger, and Health visual representations on DOM
 3. Construct render function to update visuals

+**Notes TODO:**

+1. Make it so you can't click the button to keep incrementing the meters